JustAGhosT/phoenixvc-idea-generator/docs/migration/components/statcard.md

 6. **Performance Optimizations**: Efficient rendering and animations
 7. **Comprehensive Testing**: Unit tests for all features and edge cases
 8. **Complete Documentation**: JSDoc comments, Storybook stories, and usage examples
+9. **CSS Modules with Tailwind**: Leveraging the power of Tailwind utilities with the scoping of CSS Modules

 ## Conclusion